meavia-jing/sBlot/Documentation/Sblot Documentation.md

 </center>

 ### 2.7 How to customize the pie plots?  <a name="configpie"></a>
-The Pie plots show the frequency at which each language appears in each area in the posterior distribution.
+The Pie plots show the frequency at which each site appears in each cluster in the posterior distribution.
 The config\_plot.JSON: pie\_plot has the following sub-keys: content and output.

 ####2.7.1 config_plot.JSON : pie\_plot > content